Special Needs Dogs

 We took our time with Ollie's care due to his Lyme disease and RMSF.
 We knew it was going to be a rough go so please say a prayer that he continues to fight.

-Here is some recent video of Ollie and a steam bath to try and help him with the terrible congestion in his lungs from the Heartworm disease complicated by Kennel Cough.
-I am trying very hard to help him get over this as I worry that it may advance to pneumonia.
+Here is some old video of Ollie and a steam bath to try and help him with the terrible congestion in his lungs from the Heartworm disease complicated by Kennel Cough back in January 2010.
+I was trying very hard to help him get over this as I worry that it may advance to pneumonia.

 Geezers & Grannies